When working with Google Ads (formerly known as Google AdWords), you'll face a lot of numbers and Google Ads metrics.

-This metric might be a little overlooked by some advertisers and that is really a shame.
-When you work with your Quality Score, you can significantly reduce your costs and that's essential in order to have a profitable business.
+Some advertisers might overlook this metric slightly, which is a shame.
+When you work with your Quality Score, you can significantly reduce your costs, which is essential to a profitable business.

-At Obsidian Digital, we have a structured framework we use every time to build new campaigns in order to secure a high Quality Score for each keyword.
+At Obsidian Digital, we have a structured framework we use every time to build new campaigns to secure a high-Quality Score for each keyword.